opensearch-project/documentation-website/_observing-your-data/alerting/triggers.md

 `ctx.periodEnd` | String | The end of the period during which the alert triggered.
 `ctx.error` | String | The error message displayed if the trigger was unable to retrieve results or could not be evaluated, typically due to a compile error or null pointer exception.
 Null otherwise.
 `ctx.alert` | Object | The current, active alert (if it exists).
 Includes `ctx.alert.id`, `ctx.alert.version`, and `ctx.alert.isAcknowledged`.
 Null if no alert is active.
 Only available with query-level monitors.
 `ctx.alerts` | Array | Newly created alerts.
-Includes `ctx.alerts.0.finding_ids` that triggered the alert, and `ctx.alerts.0.related_doc_ids` associated with the findings.
+Includes the `ctx.alerts.0.finding_ids` that triggered the alert and the `ctx.alerts.0.related_doc_ids` associated with the findings.
 Only available with document-level monitors.
 `ctx.dedupedAlerts` | Array | Alerts that have been triggered.
 OpenSearch keeps the existing alert to prevent the plugin from creating endless numbers of the same alert.
 Only available with bucket-level monitors.
 `ctx.newAlerts` | Array | Newly created alerts.
 Only available with bucket-level monitors.
 `ctx.completedAlerts` | Array | Alerts that are no longer ongoing.
 Only available with bucket-level monitors.